mrpejker/cardano-e2e-example/tutorial/server_side/testing.rst

 randomly uses `one of` the given generators that can be ``genStart``, ``genResolve`` or ``genCancel``.
 For the last two, it uses the abstract state of the dApp for filling in correct escrow information.
-Notice that we can completely randomize a start, but to resolve or cancel, we need to have started an escrow.
+Notice that we can completely randomize a start action, but to resolve or cancel, we need to have an escrow already started.

-We have to specify how the state is updated after each action and also the wallet balances.
+The specification of how the state is updated after each action and how wallet balances change is defined in function ``escrowSpecification``:

 .. code:: Haskell